-HP introduced backpack PC for virtual reality two months ago.
+HP introduced a backpack PC for virtual reality two months ago.
 Now, the company brings one more backpack, although not for gaming.
 The new Z VR Backpack is a workstation PC that serves various business types.
-It is for any business field with VR usage, ranging from theme parks to real estate agencies, and so on.
+It is for any business field with VR usage, from theme parks to real estate agencies.

-The Z VR Backpack features a design for providing high-end performance, in taking care of shuttering frame rates and bad graphics.
-This way, customers will remain more focused in the demoes of a house or a car that they have interest on.
+The Z VR Backpack features a design for providing high-end performance in taking care of shuttering frame rates and bad graphics.
+This way, customers will remain more focused on the demons of a house or car they are interested in.
 This means that this new backpack is more powerful than its gaming version, the Omen X Compact Desktop.

 As for the looks, both the backpacks are quite similar.
 The only difference that the Z VR bears is that it is solid black.
 Also, the goofy logo and the red highlights of the Omen that make it look more as a gaming device, are not in Z VR’s appearance.

 The Z VR Backpack is going to be expensive, with starting price at $3,299.
 It will be available with a dock that will make it resemble a desktop PC.
 The shipment of the backpack is supposed to start in September this year.

 HP takes one step further in Virtual Reality

 While VR is mostly inclined towards gaming, HP also intends to enhance business aspects.
 Alongside virtual showrooms and entertainment, the company suggests other enterprises use these backpacks for employee training.
 HP visualizes that the devices can serve everyone from lorry drivers to astronauts and even military applications.